davedub/handlepack/readme.md

 # handlepack

 An attempt to get [handlebars](http://handlebarsjs.com) template loader for [webpack](https://github.com/webpack/webpack) working.
 Good on partials, not good on helpers.

+Also loading pre-compiled Sass and PostCSS styles (that works OK).

 ## Installation